Ashypilo/swingy_rpg/README.md

-<strong>GUI applications with the SWING framework, in order to create an RPG game.</strong>
+<b>GUI applications with the SWING framework, in order to create an RPG game.</b>

 The game can be launched in 2 modes as described below:

 $java -jar swingy-1.0.jar console

 $java -jar swingy-1.0.jar gui

 You can switch between console view and GUI view at runtime, without closing the game.